 2. These needs can be solved with/by creating a marketplace focused on local businesses and product fulfillment.

 3. My initial users are (or will be) Home business owners (startups).

 4. The #1 value a person/user wants to get from my product/service is to connect to their target customer base immediately and make a good first impression.

-5. The user can also get these additional benefits product fulfilment and exposure.
+5. The user can also get these additional benefits of product fulfillment and exposure.

 6. I will acquire the majority of my users through word of mouth and advertising+ discounts.

-7. I will make money by charging businesses a listing fee and a monthly shipping fee to take care of fulfilment.
+7. I will make money by charging businesses a listing fee and a monthly shipping fee to take care of fulfillment.

 8. My primary competition in the marketplace will be Etsy/ Varagesale/ Depop.